 A leading capacitor manufacturer signed a licensing agreement to evaluate our technology.
 So did another manufacturer of passive electronic components.
 Smoltek Innovation AB is formed as a new subsidiary to bring Smoltek’s revolutionizing nanotechnology to new markets.
 The main area is the hydrogen industry, where our technology can be used for energy conversion and energy storage.
 Shafiq Kabir assumed an advisory role within the company group.
 We had 65 approved patents at the end of the year.

-We built the thinnest capacitor in the world!
+Within the semiconductor business area we manufactured the thinnest capacitor in the world!
 Well, a prototype of it.
 Fully functional, though.
 It’s a CNF-MIM capacitor with a total height of 38.2 µm (including the necessary substrate).
 That’s approximately half of the thickness of a human hair (just under the naked-eye visibility threshold)!